Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 In order to install and use the Psychtoolbox, *you must already have Matlab or Octave installed on your computer*, unless you install for Octave on Linux via the NeuroDebian repositories.
 If you already have Matlab or Octave installed, start it up and read on.
+On Windows you must have installed GStreamer 1.16.0 MSVC edition or later versions.

 ##### Contents {#contents}